Ottermad/ottermad.github.io/_posts/2023-12-19-Fibonacci.md

 To finish off our proof we will check that F(x) converges

 To prove our series $$F(x)$$ is convergent.
-We'll use a common technique: showing that the terms of our series is smaller than the terms of some other series.
+We'll use a common technique: show that the terms of our series are smaller than the terms of some other series.
 Then showing that the other series converges.
 To do this we'll need two convergence tests

 ### Ratio Test
 For a series: